averkinderen/mscloud.github.io/_posts/2019-10-20-Installing-Windows-Virtual-Desktop.md

 Add-RdsAccount -DeploymentUrl "https://rdbroker.wvd.microsoft.com"
 ```

-6 Create a new WVD tenant
+6 Create a new WVD tenant and replace the tenantname, AAD ID and subscriptionID with your details.

 ```PowerShell
 New-RdsTenant -Name <TenantName> -AadTenantId <DirectoryID> -AzureSubscriptionId <SubscriptionID>